framework7io/framework7/.github/ISSUE_TEMPLATE.md

 <!--
+READ THIS BEFORE POSTING ISSUE:

+Please, don't ask questions on GitHub!
 Do you want to ask a question?
 Are you looking for support?
 The Framework7 forum (http://forum.framework7.io) and Stack Overflow (http://stackoverflow.com/questions/tagged/framework7) are the best places for getting support

+- If the issue is about Framework7 v1 then it is more likely it will be closed because v1 is not maintained anymore
+- If the issue is related to Swiper, then please open it in Swiper repository at https://github.com/nolimits4web/Swiper
+- If the issue is related to Dom7, then please open it in Dom7 repository at https://github.com/nolimits4web/Dom7
+- If the issue is related to Template7, then please open it in Dom7 repository at https://github.com/nolimits4web/Template7
+- If the issue is related to Framework7-Vue, then please open it in Framework7-Vue repository at https://github.com/framework7io/framework7-vue

 -->